imjoy-team/ImJoy/web/public/docs/user_manual.md

 for command line access as [describe above](#access-the-plugin-engine-from-a-command-line-interface).
 You can launch the Plugin Engine from a terminal (e.g. by `ssh`) and specify the host to allow outside connections.
-In order to connect to the Plugin Engine, you will need the **connection token** and the `hostname` or the IP adress of your remote machine.
+In order to connect to the Plugin Engine, you will need the **connection token** and the `hostname` or the IP address of your remote machine.
 Depending on your IT security restrictions, you might need to contact your IT department.

 1. Install Python plugin engine on the remote computer.
-If this remote machine is running under linux, you can connect with SSH, and run a provided installation
+If this remote machine is running under Linux, you can connect with SSH, and run a provided installation
   script: `wget https://raw.githubusercontent.com/oeway/ImJoy-Engine/master/utils/Linux_Install.sh  -O - | bash`.
   Otherwise, download it from [GitHub](https://github.com/oeway/ImJoy-App/releases).